pssc/ha-addon-lms/README.md

 # ha-addon-lms
-Logitech Media Server Addon for Home Assistant
+Logitech Media Server addon for Home Assistant

+This repo can me added directly to the Home Assistant supervisor for self builds of this addon